Cameras, microphones and 32 hats: How the NFL is trying to give players their draft moment

 Beyond the 58 players participating in the draft broadcast, nearly 200 more will celebrate away from public view.
 Keith Ismael, an interior offensive lineman from San Diego State projected to be taken in the late rounds, will host immediate family and close friends at his place in San Diego.
 They plan to feast on ribs, chicken, sausage, macaroni salad, brisket — a mix of soul food and island food that represented his parents’ backgrounds.

-“My family, we get down,” said Ismael, who is listed at 309 pounds, laughing.
+“My family, we get down,” Ismael, who is listed at 309 pounds, said with a laugh.
 “We’re big people, and we like to eat.”

 Ismael pared down his guest list, but he said around 20 people will still be coming in and out of his house over the weekend.
 They will take precautions, such as Ismael’s mom marking attendees’ plates so they don’t get mixed up and using his backyard to extend the party outside.
-They will also have masks ready.
+They also will have masks ready.

 “None of my family has been sick, thank God,” Ismael said.
 “It’s kind of a once-in-a-lifetime moment for me.
 My family told me, ‘We’ll sacrifice risking coming to see you and gathering together for this big day.’ … It’s definitely not the way I thought it would unfold.
 The day is still going to go on.”